-A: No. Fellows commit to teaching for three years in when they accept the Fellowship.
+A: o.
+Fellows commit to teaching for three years when they accept the Fellowship.
 Fellows who do not complete the three-year commitment are expected to return the Fellowship stipend in full.

 Q: What happens at the conclusion of the three-year teaching commitment?

-A: While Fellows will be free to choose the future direction of their career, we believe that the high-quality preparation and support the Fellowship provides will position Fellows for a sustained and successful career in teaching.
+A: While Fellows will be free to choose the future direction of their career, we believe that the high-quality preparation and support the Fellowship provides will position Fellows for a long and successful career in teaching.
 Once selected as Fellows, the Woodrow Wilson Teaching Fellows become lifelong members of a national network of intellectual leaders.
-Today’s 20,000 Woodrow Wilson Fellows include 14 Nobel Laureates, 35 MacArthur “genius grant” recipients, 16 Pulitzer Prize winners, two Fields Medalists in mathematics, and many other noted scholars and leaders.
+Today’s nearly 27,000 Woodrow Wilson Fellows include 14 Nobel Laureates, 37 MacArthur “genius grant” recipients, 16 Pulitzer Prize winners, two Fields Medalists in mathematics, and many other noted scholars and leaders.

 Q: What will be my involvement with the Woodrow Wilson Teaching Fellowship and future Woodrow Wilson Fellows after my commitment is complete?

-A: Even after their teaching commitment is complete, Fellows remain part of a statewide network of Teaching Fellows, as well as the larger national network of 20,000 Woodrow Wilson Fellows.
-In addition, the Woodrow Wilson Foundation can help Fellows find out about requirements for National Board Certification—for which Fellows will be eligible after three years of teaching—and may arrange mentorships with new Teaching Fellows.
+A: Even after their teaching commitment is complete, Fellows remain part of a statewide network of Teaching Fellows, as well as the larger national network of 27,000 Woodrow Wilson Fellows.

 Other questions that are not answered in the information posted on this site can be directed by email to the Woodrow Wilson Foundation or by calling 609-452-7007 ext.
 141.